efournier92/Kickball-Sinatra-Site/README.md

+##National Cartoon Kickball Association Website

-This is my first foray into building a Sinatra application to serve dynamically generated HTML.
+This is my first foray into building a Sinatra application to serve dynamically generated HTML

-I built it on the metaphor of a website for the `National Cartoon Kickball Association`.
+I built it on the metaphor of a website for the `National Cartoon Kickball Association`

-Seed data is contained in `data/roster.json`, which includes four teams, along with the players and positions for each.
+Seed data is contained in `data/roster.json`, which includes four teams, along with the players and positions for each

-##User Stories
+###User Stories

 ```no-highlight
 As a Kickball Fan